-From January 1, 2014 through the date of this registration statement, we granted under our 2007 Plan options to purchase an aggregate of 4,257,280 shares of our common stock to a total of 786 employees, consultants and directors, having exercise prices ranging from \$3.67 to \$11.17 per share.
+From January 1, 2014 through the date of this registration statement, we granted under our 2007 Plan options to purchase an aggregate of 5,229,380 shares of our common stock to a total of 838 employees, consultants and directors, having exercise prices ranging from \$3.67 to \$11.17 per share.
+Of these granted options, an exercise price has not been established for options to purchase an aggregate of 972,100 shares of our common stock, but such exercise price will be the greater of the estimated fair market value per share of our common stock as set forth in the most recent valuation performed by an unrelated third-party valuation firm or the midpoint of the price range set forth on the cover of the prospectus included in this registration statement.
 None of these options have been exercised.